-Join Aaron Quigley for an in-depth discussion in this video Pretesting, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Pretesting, part of Learning Captivate 8.

 As you're creating e-Learnings there may be times that you want to have a learner skip sections inside of your presentation.
 For example, maybe your e-Learning covers two different topic areas and they've already taken one of those topic areas.
 Or, in this example, maybe our student attended a face to face Summer training.
 And we'd like to learn that up front so they could skip a bulk of this information.
 Sometimes we can do a pretest to determine what part of the training the learner actually needs to take.
 In this video, we're going to create a pre-test to determine whether or not the learner could have gained this information in a different way.
 And then we're going to jump that learner to appropriate sections of our training.
 To get started, I'm going to go ahead and insert a pre-test directly after our opening slide.
 To do this, I'll go to Quiz and I'll select Pre-Test Question Slide.